rafaelgomesxyz/esgst/README.md

 # Enhanced SteamGifts & SteamTrades (ESGST)

-A script that adds some cool features to SteamGifts and SteamTrades.
+A WebExtension that adds some cool features to SteamGifts and SteamTrades.

 If you find any bugs or have any feature requests, please file an issue [here](https://github.com/gsrafael01/ESGST/issues).